How to Achieve the Capacity of Asymmetric Channels: Introduction

 More recently, polar codes have been used to achieve the capacity of binary-input asymmetric DMCs.
 In particular, in \cite{SRDR12} the authors propose a solution that makes use of the concatenation of two polar codes: one of them is used to solve a source coding problem, in order to have codewords distributed according to the capacity-achieving input distribution; the other is used to solve a channel coding problem, in order to provide error correction.
-However, such a scheme requires polarization for both the inner and the outer codes, and, therefore, the error probability scales roughly as $2^{-n^{1/4}}$.
+However, such a scheme requires polarization for both the inner and the outer codes, therefore the error probability scales roughly as $2^{-n^{1/4}}$.
 Thus, in order to obtain the same performance as standard polar codes, the square of their block length is required.
 A very simple and more efficient solution for transmission over asymmetric channels is presented in \cite{HY13} and this idea also appears in \cite{GAG13ar}, where it is applied to the transmission over the broadcast channel.
-More specifically, in order to transmit over channels whose optimal input distribution is not uniform, the polar indices are partitioned into three groups: some are used for information transmission; some are used to ensure that the input distribution is properly biased; some carry random bits shared between the transmitter and the receiver.
+More specifically, in order to transmit over channels whose optimal input distribution is non-uniform, the polar indices are partitioned into three groups: some are used for information transmission; some are used to ensure that the input distribution is properly biased; and some carry random bits shared between the transmitter and the receiver.
 The purpose of this shared randomness is to facilitate the performance analysis.
 Indeed, as in the case of LDPC code ensembles, the error probability is obtained by averaging over the randomness of the ensemble.
-In short, the methods in \cite{SRDR12, HY13} exploit the fact that polar codes are well suited not only for channel coding but also for lossless source coding \cite{Ar10}.
-Clearly, this is not a prerogative only of polar codes, as, for example, sparse graph codes have been successfully used for both channel coding and source coding purposes \cite{CSV03a}.
-Motivated by this fact, we describe a scheme based on spatially coupled codes which achieves the capacity of asymmetric DMCs by solving both a source coding and a channel coding problem at the same time.
-As it will be explained in detail later, this last solution is not entirely provable.
+In short, the methods in \cite{SRDR12, HY13} exploit the fact that polar codes are well suited not only for channel coding but also for lossless source coding \cite{Ar10, CrKo10}.
+Clearly, this is not a prerogative only of polar codes as, for example, sparse graph codes have been successfully used for both channel coding and source coding purposes \cite{CSV04dimacs}.
+Motivated by this fact, we describe a scheme based on spatially coupled codes that achieves the capacity of asymmetric DMCs by solving both a source coding and a channel coding problem at the same time.
+A similar scheme was proposed in \cite{MuMi08} for lossy source coding and in \cite{MuMi09} for channel coding.
+Later, these ideas were unified and extended to several other problems (Slepian-Wolf, Gelfand-Pinsker, Wyner-Ziv, and One-helps-one problems), by using the notion of hash property of LDPC matrices \cite{MuMi10}.
+However, note that the existing works \cite{MuMi08,MuMi09,MuMi10} require MAP decoding, whereas we consider a low-complexity coding strategy.
+As it will be explained in detail later, this solution still does not have a formal proof, but it has been verified in numerical simulations~\cite{AMV15, KVNP14}.
+We refer to this technique as the {\em integrated scheme}, because we use one code for both source {\em and} channel coding.